c-m-a/tic-tac-toe-ruby/README.md

 ## Instructions

-When you enter the game you will ask for the players' names, if you don't want to put your name the game will assign a default name.
+When the games starts, the players will be asked for their names, if they don't want to put any name it will be assigned a default name.

 The game will choose randomly who is going to start and it will show the board or grid.

-After that you will be asked to play a position which has a number assigned, you are allow to type a number between 1 and 9 to draw your token.
+Then every player will be asked to enter position between 1 and 9 where he/she wants to put the token.

 ![Screen shot](https://raw.githubusercontent.com/cma4c/tic-tac-toe-ruby/readme_game_instructions/docs/img/tic_tac_toe_board.png)

-When the game finish it will ask if you want to restart the game or quit pressing the 'n/N' key.
+When the game finishes it will ask to restart the game or quit pressing by the 'n/N' key.

 ## References